splunk/public-o11y-docs/gdi/monitors/apache-activemq.md

     ...  # Additional config
 ```

-Next, add the monitor to the `service > pipelines > metrics > receivers` section of your configuration file.
+Next, add the monitor to the `service > pipelines > metrics > receivers` section of your configuration file:

 ```
 service: